RubixML/ML/docs/datasets/labeled.md

 ```

 #### Stratification
-Group the samples by label and return them in their own dataset:
+Group samples by their label and return them in their own datasets:
 ```php
 public stratify() : array
 ```